julian-molina/Documentation/_includes/trading_system/trading-system.md

 The concept of describing strategies in phases is fundamental to the methodical aspect of the trading system, as it provides a framework to run every strategy with the same logic, which contributes to developing scalable trading systems that may grow to any number of strategies.

+{% include important.html content="Changes made to trading systems shipping with the system may not be saved at the workspace level.
+If you wish to modify those hierarchies and use them in such modified versions, you need to clone them and modify the clone instead.
+To do this successfully, you need to learn more about [backups](suite-backups.html) and [clones](suite-clones.html)." %}

 <!--------------------------------------------- CONTENT ends -->

 {% endif %}